 Investing in one of the best waterproof jackets is an absolute must if you're planning any sort of outdoors adventure.
 Even if you're expecting sunshine it's all too easy to get caught out in a sudden downpour, and having a quality waterproof in your backpack can save your expedition from getting ruined by the elements.

 What should be looking for if you're in the market for one of the best waterproof jackets?
 For starters, forget about cheap options.
 If you want proper protection then you absolutely have to go for a well-made jacket constructed from quality materials, with a water- and wind-proof hood and enough waterproof pockets to keep your essentials safe and accessible.
-You'll also need to decide between a warmer but bulkier lined jacket, or a super-lightweight shell that'll pack up small but which you'll need to layer up with to stay warm.
+You'll also need to decide between a warmer but bulkier lined jacket, or a lightweight shell that'll pack up small but which you'll need to layer up with to stay warm.
+This guide focuses on the latter – if you want cosy options, check out our best winter coat guide instead.

+To put together this ranking, we've reviewed a range of options from a number of brands.
+The picks you'll find here are waterproof yet breathable, protective, and packable enough to be easily stowed in a backpack and whipped out when a rain shower begins.
 Our handy tool will pull in all the best prices for each product on our list.
 Need some more buying advice?
-Head to the bottom of this article to learn how to choose the best waterproof jacket.
+Head to the bottom of this article for tips on what to look for.
 If not, read on for our pick of the best waterproof jackets.

 - Browse the best hiking boots for men